120V1P in a 220V3P world

 Accountability Mechanisms

-I have a concept what I call ‘accountability mechanisms’.
+I have a concept that I call ‘accountability mechanisms’.
 It’s not too different from what others talk about.
 These are tools that keep me working hard and in good ways without having to ‘pay’ someone to do that.
 An extrinsic motivator; a teacher, trainer, or editor, would (hopefully) do the same thing but those come … Read more

 Numerical Suspension Modeling